Michael Paycer - Interests

 Chess Openings

-Seven opening guides covering the most important systems in practical chess — board diagrams, strategic ideas, key variations, and history for each.
+Nine opening guides covering the most important systems in practical chess — board diagrams, strategic ideas, key variations, and history for each.

 Ruy Lopez